nCine/nCine-site/cmake-options.md

   This options enables the Emscripten Pthreads support by setting both `USE_PTHREADS` and `WASM_MEM_MAX` compiler and linker options.
   It might slow down code execution if WebAssembly is disabled in the compilation scripts.

-- `NCINE_ASSEMBLE_APK`

-  This option is only available when `NCINE_BUILD_ANDROID` is on.
-It will automatically assemble the Android APK invoking the Gradle executable, if it could be found.

-- `NCINE_NDK_ARCHITECTURES`

-  This is a CMake list of the target architectures when compiling for Android.
-Supported ones are `armeabi-v7a`, `arm64-v8a` and `x86_64`.

-- `NDK_DIR`

-  This string should be set to the path of the directory containing the Android NDK.
-  If this string is not set to a valid directory then the `ANDROID_NDK_HOME`, `ANDROID_NDK_ROOT` and `ANDROID_NDK` environment variables will be queried in this order.

 - `NCINE_TESTS_DATA_DIR`